UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

 To the removal the user should carefully unscrews and gently removes the recording and power module, BATDATUNIT01, from the AIRDOS04 detector.

+{: .highlight }
+It's important to accurately note the time of this action, as marking the precise moment of shutdown is essential for subsequent data analysis.
+This time-stamping ensures that the data log can be accurately synchronized with radiation events, an integral part of the data processing and evaluation process.
+Please refer [complete version](./AIRDOS04) of manual to more details.

 ### Insertion

 The insertion process is the same as described in 'Detector activation' section.